What is a Urinary Tract Infection(UTI)?

 There are several things you can do to prevent a UTI, such as:

-- Tore move bacteria from the urinary system, drink lots of water.
+- Tore moves bacteria from the urinary system and drinks lots of water.

 - Empty your bladder soon after intercourse to help flush out bacteria.